xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 -------------------------

+This is awfully close, you could've perhaps been talked into it.

+For context, a single whale, a disgruntled competitor, or a state actor could afford this without breaking a sweat.
+so calling it unrelated to "ADA scaling" oversimplifies—its isomorphic design leverages L1 security, making it a tailored extension, not a generic L2.

+France has become too effeminate, etc., etc.
+flora and fauna.

+## Week 1

+**embryo, embryonic, fetal, fetus, ovary, uterus, womb, IVF**

+**pilaf, risotto**

+**doodle, scrabble. scramble**.
+Iran is the **fulcrum** of an unstable region. -

+from **stem to stern**.
+He cast a **stern glance** at the two men.

-marina, pier, wharf, harbor, jetty, dock, barge, mast, waterfront, lagoon, shipyard, ferry, mooring.
+**marina, pier, wharf, harbor, jetty, dock, barge, mast**,
+**waterfront, lagoon, shipyard, ferry, mooring**.

-renegade, defector, turncoat, snitch
+**renegade, defector, turncoat, snitch**
-The Russians have never ever trusted a defector, ever.
+The Russians have never ever trusted a **defector**, ever.
-I'm a renegade, a turncoat, a Scalawag.
+I'm a **renegade, a turncoat, a Scalawag**.